MEF-BDA503/gpj18-data-r-sizlari/index.md

 You can find the revised version of our analysis [here.](Turkey Food Prices_Revised Initial Analysis.html)

 ## 4. Explatory Analysis (Dec 17)
-You can see the initial analysis of the project [here.]
+You can find the more comprehensive analysis of the project [here.]

 ## 5. Final Presentation (Dec 26)
 *In Progress..*